Andy7589/reading-notes/read03.md

 ## **Remote Repositories**

 - **Seeing your remotes**
-*Here's an example of code to she your remotes*
+*Here's an example of code to see your remotes:*
 <P>$ cd example

 $ git remote -v